 Garlic may prevent colds

 Garlic has antimicrobial actions and is a popular remedy to help keep viral colds at bay.
 A Cochrane systematic review of clinical evidence in 2014 found one eligible trial involving 146 people who took either garlic supplements or inactive placebo for 12 weeks.
 Only 24 of those taking garlic developed a cold, compared with 65 of those on dummy tablets.
 On average those taking garlic had colds lasting 1.5 days while those taking a placebo had colds lasting 5 days.
 However, as only one trial met the inclusion criteria, the authors stated there was insufficient evidence to draw robust conclusions regarding the effects of garlic in preventing or treating the common cold.

 If garlic is cooked immediately after peeling, allinase is inactivated and some of its beneficial effects are lost.
 When using garlic in recipes, crush it, then wait five minutes until adding it to the pan.
 Ideally, add garlic towards the end of cooking for optimum pungency and medicinal benefits.
 Scientists have found that drinking milk (full fat or fat-free) after eating garlic can reduce mouth odour.

 Usual dose: 600–900 mg standardized garlic powder tablets a day.

-Safety: A recent paper confirmed there are no harmful interactions when taking garlic with other blood pressure lowering or blood-thinning medication, but as always check with your doctor if you are on prescribed drugs.
+Safety: A recent paper confirmed there are no harmful interactions when taking garlic with blood pressure lowering or blood-thinning medication, but as always check with your doctor if you are on prescribed drugs.

 Image credit: gadini/pixabay